Around the world by bike

 It was terrific to do absolutely nothing the entire day.
 The plan was to take the ferry back to Jerantut instead of cycling back the same way and, therefore, have the opportunity to experience the river trip.
 The boat departed at 9 a.m. the next morning and saved me having to backtrack the 70 kilometres to Jerantut, something that was always a drag.

 17 January - Kuala Tahan (Taman Negara National Park) – Jerantut - By boat (+20km from the boat jetty to town)

-18 January - Jerantut – Maran - 90km
+18 January - Jerantut – Maran – 90 km

-Threatening clouds made me opt for accommodation in Maran (very expensive) on the golf course.
-What a view I had.
-Nothing came of the threatening clouds but it was still a good excuse for spending that much money on accommodation!
-At least there was a cheap Roti Canai shop around the corner where I could gorge myself.
+Threatening clouds made me opt for accommodation in Maran, with a lovely view of the golf course.
+Nothing came of the threatening clouds, but it was still a good excuse for spending so much money on accommodation.
+At least there was a cheap roti shop around the corner where one could gorge yourself.

 19 January - Maran – Pekan - 110 km